Paresh8890-Jaisinghani/SCT_WD_1/README.md

 ### Route ###
 .
 Associate a specific component with a particular URL .
 Helps in creating dynamic and responsive ui

+### UseState ###
+.
+Let's you add state to functional components
+.
+Takes some initial state and returns two values , first is the state and second is the update function . uses stack for rendering data